Adambean/svencoop-custom-res-bouncer/README.md

 ### Filtering sounds

 Create a text file called "filter-sounds.txt" in the same directory as this tool.
-There is an example file called "filter-sounds.example.txt" you could copy to get started, containing just one entry as an example.
+There is an example file at "examples/sounds/filter-sounds.txt" you could copy to get started, containing just one entry as an example.

 The contents of this file is a list of directories and/or files you do not wish to hear in game split by lines relative to the "sound" game resource path.